seinecle/codapps/docs/generated-slides/subdir/testing-and-releasing-for-android_temp_html.md

 Finally, there are a number of parameters for you to set.
 They are shown with an "alert sign" icon on your page:

 //ST: !
-image::Visit-and-set-every-parameter-flagged-with-an-icon.png[align="center",title="Visit and set every parameter flagged with an icon"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vRrpx-KEEERAdW7YcGcGDBzYrPYyZA8-NXQcsf2Rd9HuM7WHoQgbarDl6tKraQgjGDmmg0CS634t9dT/pub?w=1124&h=638[align="center",title="Visit and set every parameter flagged with an icon"]
-{nbsp} +

 //ST: !
 When all these parameters will be set, your app will become publishable.